Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 ## A Comprehensive Overview of Spectral Belief Dynamics

-**Oscar Goldman — Shogu Research Group @ Datamutant.ai**
+# Datamutant.ai
 ---

 > *"In myth, Pandora opens the box and releases its contents.
 The act of opening transforms potential into actual.
 What was hidden becomes manifest.
 What was unified becomes differentiated.*
 >
-> *And when the box is shut, hope remains—not as consolation, but as the generator that is never consumed by generating.
+> *And when the box is shut, hope remains, not as consolation, but as the generator that is never consumed by generating.
 The capacity to produce more.
 The pattern that survives all its instances.*
 >
 > *AKIRA is an attempt to understand this transformation mathematically: how do many hypotheses become one belief?
 How does uncertainty crystallize into action?
 What is the structure of collapse?*
 >